Geometrization of the Schr\"odinger Model for the Minimal Representation of an Even Orthogonal Group: The de Rham Setting: -Modules on the Conformal Compactification and the Harmonic Sheaf D-Modules on the Conformal Compactification and the Harmonic Sheaf

 The fact that $\rho$ is equal to the horizontal compositions follows from definitions, \eqref{firstcompatdiagram}, Definition \ref{hattaudef}, and Remark \ref{tauisom}.
 We define $\gamma(g)$ to be the action of $g \in G(\kappa)$ on a global section of $\mathcal{H}$, and $\beta(g)$ to be the corresponding isomorphism transferred to $N(D_V\Delta)/D_V\Delta$ (since by Theorem \ref{GlobalSectionsTheorem} the central horizontal $\res|_V$ in \eqref{Adjcompatibilitydiagram} is an isomorphism).

 All we need to do is to verify that the left square commutes.
 Letting $\xi \in \mathcal{U}(\g)$:

 Here $\gamma(g)([1])=[1]$, since $[1]$ is the class of the identity operator.
 This proves that the left square commutes.
-Since $\rho$ is surjective by Corollary \ref{rhoSurjective}, it follows that the induced action on $D_C$ agrees with $\alpha$. \end{proof}
+Since $\rho$ is surjective by Theorem \ref{rhoSurjective}, it follows that the induced action on $D_C$ agrees with $\alpha$. \end{proof}

 \begin{prop} The harmonic sheaf $\mathcal{H}:=\mathcal{D}_{\mathcal{L}}/\mathcal{J}_\Delta$ carries a canonical right action of $D_C$, commuting with the left $\mathcal{D}_{\mathcal{L}}$-action, and hence is a $\mathcal{D}_{\mathcal{L}}$-$D_C$ bimodule.